hms-dbmi/etl-client-docker/README.md

 * Run [quickstart 18.1 app](https://github.com/i2b2-tranSMART/i2b2transmart-quick-start) to point to this DB to validate your load

 ## Example to load NHANES dataset subsets

+The example here is shown with oracle database.
 * small~100
 * large~5k